Welcome to the dip academy, a free online resource for definitions,

 A defensive deal is a deal placed in your own location for the purposes of targeting potential customers near your store.
 This type of deal helps you ward off offensive deals but also helps drive nearby footfall to your store, perhaps for the very first time.
 Brands that publish eCommerce deals cannot avail of defensive deals.

-Not only does sponsored deals appear in every shopping location, they even rank in places where there are no recognised shopping locations.
+Not only do sponsored deals appear in every shopping location, they even rank in places where there are no recognised shopping locations.
 There are a limited number of sponsored deal slots per each category on dip and bidding doesn’t impact them.
 The deal feed slots are rented monthly and there is no additional cost-per-click.
 The rental cost varies and depends on the category, projected impressions and time of year.
-To talk about sponsoring your deal, contact Fran at email@example.com.
+To talk about sponsoring your deal, contact Fran at firstname.lastname@example.org.

 Split testing, sometimes called A/B testing, is the process of creating more than one similar but slightly different deals, each with a moderately low budget.
 The idea is to monitor each deal’s analytics and measure the impressions, clicks and saves.
 You should switch off the deals that don’t perform as well and increase the budget of the deals that do so that more shoppers see them.